ajl5145/IGME-110-Repo/my-listicle.md

 Wouldn't it be so cool to hold one in your hands?
 ## GUESS WHAT???
 I HAVE!!!!!
 I don't have any pictures though- well, I do, but you're not ready to see that yet.
 You're not... *prepared...*

+For the raw... unparalleled power... of the smallmouth bass.